iocafe/iocafe-doc/source/hardware/connectors/serial/rs232-connector-v1.rst

    RS232 connector and cable orientation

 Both ends use same pinout, cross over needs to be in the cable.
+Pins 2, 3, and 5 must be connected.

 .. list-table:: Connector pinout
   :widths: 20 20 60